The Real Damage of the Nunes Memo

 Two days after the release of the Nunes memo, the only people who still consider it a conspiracy-revealing bombshell are, predictably, the same pro-Trump figures and politicians who oversold its importance in the first place.
 While the memo has generated a lot of media coverage, that attention has mostly focused on how the memo does not prove what House Intelligence Community chairman Devin Nunes, President Trump, and others say it does — and how it supports, rather than invalidates, the rationale behind the investigation into Russia’s meddling in the 2016 election.

-But even if the memo doesn’t lay the groundwork for cancelling Robert Mueller’s Russia investigation, as some of its cheerleaders clearly hoped it would, that doesn’t mean it won’t do other lasting damage to the institutions now caught in Trumpworld’s covering fire.
+But even if the memo doesn’t lay the groundwork for cancelling Robert Mueller’s Russia investigation, as some of its cheerleaders clearly hoped it would, that doesn’t mean it won’t do lasting damage to the institutions now caught in Trumpworld’s covering fire.
 More specifically, critics have pointed out that the memo will likely harm the credibility and reputation of the FBI and larger US law enforcement bureaucracy.
 That is surely the point: Trump and his allies object to the scrutiny he has received from the country’s law enforcement institutions, so they are conducting an unprecedented campaign to demonize and discredit those institutions and any conclusions they subsequently make against the president.

 The Nunes memo, at its heart, calls into question the fairness of U.S. law enforcement, since it alleges that federal law enforcement officials were able to abuse their power in order to pursue partisan political gains, particularly in the application for a FISA warrant to surveil a former adviser to the Trump campaign, Carter Page.